shiba24/udacity-sdnd/CarND-Advanced-Lane-Lines-master/writeup_report.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I have already described how I apply the distortion correction to one of the test images in [Camera Calibration section](https://github.com/shiba24/udacity-sdnd/blob/master/CarND-Advanced-Lane-Lines-master/writeup_report.md#camera-calibration).
-![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.